+Required For the Reading Foundations Skills block, Materials meet the requirements of Act 517

+Indicator for grades K-2 only there are three types of assessments: Does not use three-cueing and remain a Tier 1 rating.

+benchmark assessments (conducted

-3g) Materials provide
+3g) Materials provide three times a year), cycle assessments Does not use visual memory

-opportunities for teachers to
+opportunities for teachers to (conducted weekly), and daily

-assess students' mastery of
+assess students' mastery of "snapshot" assessments suggested in ✓ Does not use MSV

-foundational skills and
+foundational skills and each lesson.

 respond to the needs of

 individual students based on

 ongoing assessments offered

 at regular intervals.

 Monitoring should include

 attention to invented spelling

 as appropriate for its

-diagnostic value.

-Instructional Materials Evaluation Review for Alignment in ELA Grades K - 12 (IMET)
+Instructional Materials Evaluation Tool for Alignment in ELA Grades K - 12 (IMET)